himanshub16/dotfiles/README.md

 Usage : sh githubsync.sh
 Purpose : Sync your local repo with github, very novice and lame method.
 For syncing with master branch only.

+# update.sh
+Usage : sh update.sh
+Purpose : Keep your system updated by downloading the available updates/upgrades from the repos